-Over the past few years, more and more attention has been given towards mental health of Canadians.
+Over the past few years, more and more attention has been given towards the mental health of Canadians.

 Like a physical illness, you can best help someone with anxiety by first understanding the illness.

-Anxiety has been found to be the most common mental health problem in Canada (alongside mood disorders), with the Anxiety Disorders Association of Canada reporting that one in four Canadians – a whopping 25 per cent – will have at least one anxiety disorder in their lifetime.
+Anxiety has been found to be the most common mental health problem in Canada (alongside mood disorders) with the Anxiety Disorders Association of Canada reporting that one in four Canadians – a whopping 25 per cent – will have at least one anxiety disorder in their lifetime.

 How to help someone with anxiety